MODSetter/next-toggle/README.md

 You just copy my whole next-toggle component from `@components/next-toggle` and use it in your NextJS/ReactJS.

+## SUPPORT

+Please give it a Github star to support. 👍

 ## CONTRIBUTING

  1. Easiest way to contribute is to add more background snippets.
 Go make some great theme combos.